Step By Step Bonavita Immersion Coffee Dripper Tutorial

 The first is the sediment.
-To minimize the sediment, I made a practice of not pouring all the coffee in the mug and never drinking the last few sips.
-But occasionally I’d forget and my last sip of the coffee would be bitter and gritty.
-Not a good way to finish your coffee.
+To minimize the sediment, I practiced not pouring all the coffee in the mug and never drinking the last few sips.
+But occasionally, I’d forget, and my last sip of the coffee would be bitter and gritty—not a good way to finish your coffee.

 The second problem with the French Press is the cleanup.
-Knocking grounds into a compost bin followed by a few rinses to get rid of all the loose grounds before you can brew again gets old.
+Knocking grounds into a compost bin followed by a few rinses to remove all the loose grounds before you can brew again gets old.
 The Bonavita Immersion Coffee Dripper solves both problems.

-The difference between the two is that the Bonavita is made of porcelain, whereas the Clever is made of plastic.
+The difference is that the Bonavita is made of porcelain, whereas the Clever is made of plastic.
 So the Bonavita is dishwasher safe, but the Clever is not.
-Also, the Clever opens by placing the brewer over a container which sends the coffee through the bottom of the brewer.
+Also, the Clever opens by placing the brewer over a container, which sends the coffee through the bottom of the brewer.
 With the Bonavita, there is a manual valve.

 As for the quality of the brew, I believe the Bonavita Immersion Coffee Dripper to be the same as the Clever Coffee Dripper.